Small Heath Lease Extension - Free Consultation

 Accord Mortgages 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower.

-Bank of Scotland Minimum 70 years from the date of the mortgage.
+Lloyds TSB Scotland Minimum 70 years from the date of the mortgage.

-Skipton Building Society 85 years from the date of completion of the mortgage
+Yorkshire Building Society 85 years from the date of completion of the mortgage.
+Please ensure that you explain the implications of a short term lease to the borrower.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have a wealth of experience procuring Small Heath lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have a wealth of experience dealing with Small Heath lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

-Small Heath Lease Extension Case Summaries:
+Small Heath Lease Extension Example Cases:

-Samantha, Small Heath, Birmingham,
+Michael, Small Heath, Birmingham,

 Small Heath case: